Step by Step Woond Finishing Technique and Wood Finish Recipe For Custom Drum Builders!

 Return occasionally to chase away any bleed-back.
 Wait at

-least a day between coats.
 Custom Drum Wood Finishing Step 9.)
 Mix ten

 parts of tung oil with one part of mineral spirits (but if